philbowles/h4plugins/README.md

 See [Advanced Topics](docs/advanced.md) for how to simply add H4 optimised board definitions that will ensure you get the smallest possible binary (and therefore most likely to be OTA-able)

 ![Optimised Boards](assets/optismall.jpg)

 ---

-# In the pipeline

-* Web-driven OTA (by file upload)
-* wifiClient http / https
-* ESP32 Bluetooth detector
-* ESP32 MDNSDetector
-* ESP32 RemoteUpdate

-Plus of course any others you think may be useful.
-Let me know using one of the links below

----